Line 2 Bloor–Danforth: Earlier proposals

+In 2007, Mayor David Miller included the refurbishment of the Scarborough RT and extension to Sheppard Avenue using modern light rail transit as part of his Transit City plan.
+Construction would have required a shutdown of the line for its duration.
 During his 2010 mayoralty campaign, Rob Ford denounced the idea of light rail transit and instead proposed replacing the Scarborough RT with an extension of the Bloor–Danforth line.
-However, on March 31, 2011, Ford agreed with the provincial government that the province's Metrolinx agency would convert the Scarborough RT to light rail as part of the proposed Eglinton Crosstown line project (now Line 5 Eglinton) over the Line 3 right-of-way instead.
+However, on March 31, 2011, Ford agreed with the provincial government that the province's Metrolinx agency would convert the Scarborough RT to light rail as part of the proposed Eglinton Crosstown line.
 In June 2012, the idea of a Scarborough subway extension was a key part of Toronto's proposed OneCity transit plan.
 This plan was later rejected by the provincial government and Ford.
-Ford rejected the LRT plan, claiming it would create traffic congestion despite the fact that the RT had its own corridor at the time and would not interfere with traffic.
-Toronto City Hall paid $74 million to cancel the project.